leonjoyce/maxwell/docs/docs/dataformat.md

 ### blob (+ binary encoded strings)
 ***

-Maxell will base64 encode BLOB, BINARY and VARBINARY columns (as well as varchar/string columns with a BINARY encoding).
+Maxell will base64 encode BLOB, BINARY and VARBINARY columns (as well as varchar/string columns with a BINARY charset).

 ### datetime